COVID-19 and Coagulopathy: Frequently Asked Questions

 Patients with a serious infection are more likely to have COVID-19 associated coagulopathy than patients with a mild infection and those who die from COVID-19 are more likely to have met the ISTH criteria for DIC compared to survivors.
 Elevated D-dimer at admission and markedly increasing D-dimer levels (3- to 4-fold) over time are associated with high mortality, likely reflecting coagulation activation from infection/sepsis, cytokine storm and impending organ failure.

-In patients with COVID-19-associated coagulopathy/DIC, which lab parameters should be followed?
+In hospitalized patients with COVID-19-associated coagulopathy/DIC, which lab parameters should be followed?

 As for all coagulopathies, treatment of the underlying condition is paramount.
 Experience to date suggests that COVID-19 infection infrequently leads to bleeding despite abnormal coagulation parameters.
 Supportive care including blood product transfusion should be individualized.
 Blood component therapy should not be instituted on the basis of laboratory results alone, but reserved for those who are bleeding, require an invasive procedure, or who are otherwise at high risk for bleeding complications.
 Traditional risk factors for bleeding apply.
 There are no data to support any particular “safe” cut-off for hematological parameters and the thresholds below are for guidance only.

 Should we give therapeutic anticoagulation in someone with COVID-19-associated coagulopathy/DIC?
-What about those who are already on anticoagulation for atrial fibrillation?
+What about those who are already on anticoagulation for atrial fibrillation or another indication?

-Therapeutic anticoagulation is not required unless another indication for therapeutic anticoagulation is documented (e.g. venous thromboembolism (VTE), atrial fibrillation, or mechanical heart valve).
-The efficacy of intermediate or full therapeutic anticoagulation for critically ill COVID-19 patients without documented VTE is under study.
-In patients already on anticoagulation for VTE or atrial fibrillation, therapeutic doses of anticoagulantation should continue, but may need to be held if the platelet count is less than 30-50 x 109/L or if the fibrinogen is less than 1.0 g/L. Individual patient assessment is required to balance risks of thrombosis and bleeding.
+In patients already on anticoagulation for VTE or atrial fibrillation, therapeutic doses should continue, but may need to be held if the platelet count is less than 30-50 x 109/L or if the fibrinogen is less than 1.0 g/L. Individual patient assessment is required to balance risks of thrombosis and bleeding.

 Thromboprophylaxis with LMWH is recommended for all hospitalized COVID-19 patients in the absence of bleeding, despite abnormal coagulation tests, and held only if platelet counts are less than 20 - 30 x 109/L, or fibrinogen less than 0.5 g/L. Abnormal PT or aPTT is not a contraindication for pharmacological thromboprophylaxis.
 Mechanical thromboprophylaxis should be used when pharmacological thromboprophylaxis is contraindicated.
 The impact of dose intensity used for pharmacological thromboprophylaxis on patient outcomes is under investigation in many prospective trials.